 Paddle up and get kayaking with out ultimate guide to kayaking in Singapore!

-Basic kayaks do not require any prior experience and can be easily mastered in under an hour, making it those new to water sports.
+This is partly due to the fact that basic kayaks do not require any prior experience and can be easily mastered in under an hour, making it those new to water sports.
 On top of that, kayaking are a great way to de-stress and get away from the crowd without having to get your passport stamped!

 Paddle Lodge @ MacRitchie & Pandan Reservoir